aditya-gitte/Attendance-System/README.md

     - Path of the directory that stores the all the images of known identites that the face recognition model should recognize
     - **Face Database** directory has been used for this purpose in this repository
 - **debug_flag** :
-    - In the workflow all the intermediate images are deleted to prepare the module for next iteration, if this flag is set 1 the intermediate images are not deleted
+    - In the workflow all the intermediate images are deleted to prepare the module for next iteration, if this flag is set 1 the intermediate images are not deleted and are transferred to the DUMP folder
+    - This can be used to verify the identifications with the actual images by using the logs.
+- **dump** :
+    - Path of the DUMP directory, this directory will be used to store all the intermediate images if the debug flag is set to 1

 ## Setting up Face Database
 - This repository should contain all the images of the known entities that the face recognition module should identify